-This is an Action project, co-creating solutions for bioplastic waste management with vulnerable groups and other community members in Oslo (Norway).
+Citicomplastic co-created solutions for bioplastic waste management with vulnerable groups and other community members in Oslo (Norway).
 It set up a physical composting station for experiments, to raise awareness about bioplastic waste and how to handle it, demystify the science of composting, and narrow the distance between people and their trash.

 Dragonflies and pesticides

-This is a Conservation project, concerned with the effect of pesticides on dragonfly populations.
+This project is concerned with the effect of pesticides on dragonfly populations.
 Water quality has improved quite a lot in the second half of the last century and dragonflies, as aquatic insects, have recovered in this period.
 However recently numbers have started to decline again.
 Organiser De Vlinderstichting knows this because hundreds of their volunteers count dragonflies every two weeks on fixed transects.
 By comparing the number of dragonflies that are counted they can see how different species are doing in different locations, and even some of the least critical species seem to be disappearing from certain parts of the Netherlands.

 Even at levels regularly found in ditches, a specific insecticide can have strong negative effects on damselflies.
 In this project, participants take water samples, and pesticide concentrations are measured in a central laboratory.
 This allows the project to investigate whether the trends in dragonflies reflect the exposure to pesticides, the extent pesticides are a threat to dragonflies, and which pesticides are most harmful.

 This project aimed to understand, map, and ultimately reduce the use of pesticides and fertilisers, and encourage sustainable alternative practices in the context of home farming and gardening.
 Based in the Neiva river mouth area, in the municipality of Esposende, Portugal, it worked with a community of home farmers and gardeners.
 The project generated open data on pesticide and fertiliser usage in home production (farming and gardening) and sustainable practices for home farming and gardening.